 How does the organisation plan and coordinate VET services?
 You may wish to consider:

-- details of the external environment in which the organisation operates and its relationship to state/territory and national policies and priorities
+- details of the external environment in which it operates and its relationship to state/territory and national policies and procedures

 - the role of the leadership team in strategic planning